pork belly sliders recipe

 One of my favorite shows is Queer Eye.
 I love everything about it.
 It always makes me feel so good because the show is all about celebrating our differences.
 I also learn a lot from the show because all the guys are experts in their own fields.
 I mean I French tuck now like no other.
 Thank you Tan!
 In episode 2 of season 3, Antoni, the food and wine expert, created these porchetta sliders with Joey, the hero.
 When I saw how amazing it looked, I knew I was going to recreate this recipe in my own way.
 For my pork belly slider recipe, I created a five spice pork belly slider with sriracha cole slaw, strawberry mustard, pineapple, and cilantro.

-Five spice powder is a great spice to use in both sweet and savory dishes.
-It is most commonly used with poultry like with duck or chicken.
-But I think it goes really well with meatier fish like in this salmon recipe.
+Five spice powder is something I associate with Chinese cuisine.
+In my experience, it is typically made up of a mixture of 5 spices like its name suggests: star anise, cloves, cinnamon, Sichuan pepper, and fennel seeds.
+It is used in both sweet and savory dishes, but most commonly with poultry like with duck or chicken.
+But I think it goes really well with meatier fishes as well like in this salmon recipe.

-Making the five spice pork belly
+How I developed my five spice pork belly

 I really loved the idea of a porchetta, but I wanted to do something a little simpler and that took less time when it came to the meat.
 So I decided to just do pork belly.
 I marinated it with five spice, coconut sugar (you can sub with brown sugar), paprika, salt, pepper, fish sauce, and vegetable oil.
 After marinating for 10 minutes, I cooked it on the stove top.
 It shouldn’t take more than 5 minutes each side because of how thinly I sliced the pork belly.
 Because this marinade has sugar, be careful when cooking it over the stove as sugar burns easily.
 Lower the heat if needed.